microsoft/TailwindTraders-Backend/README.md

 If these two parameters are not passed a new service principal will be created.

-There are three additional optional parameters to control some aspects of what is created:
+There is an additional optional parameters to control some aspects of what is created:

-- `-dbAdmin`: Name of the user of all databases.
-Defaults to `ttadmin`
-- `-dbPassword`: Password of the user of all databases.
-Defaults to `Passw0rd1!`
 - `-deployAks`: If set to `$false` AKS and ACR are not created.
 This is useful if you want to create the AKS yourself or use an existing AKS.
 Defaults to `$true`.
 If this parameter is `$true` the resource group can't exist (AKS must be deployed in a new resource group).

 Once script finishes, everything is installed.
 If a service principal has been created, the script will output the service principal details - _please, take note of the appId and password properties for use them in the AKS deployment_